 Hello, my name is Andrzej (spelled "an-jay", but you can call me Andrew or Ender), and I like to give a talk or two.
 I'm an introvert, but managed to go from absolute zero to a good presenter in almost a decade of constant practice.
 I've given almost a hundred talks since 2011 on a few different continents, and I'm happy to travel even more.

 If you want to invite me to your conference, then please get in touch and email me the details.
 You'll find the basic info about me below, which you can use to publish on the conference's website.

-Bio (342 characters): HTML5 Game Developer and Technical Evangelist, Enclave Games indie studio founder, js13kGames competition creator, Gamedev.js community firestarter and Gamedev.js Weekly newsletter publisher.
-Excited about cutting-edge Web technologies like WebXR, Progressive Web Apps, and Web Monetization API.
+Bio (355 characters): Web Game Developer and Technical Evangelist, Enclave Games indie studio founder, js13kGames competition creator, Gamedev.js community firestarter and Gamedev.js Weekly newsletter publisher.
+Excited about cutting-edge Web technologies like WebXR, Progressive Web Apps, Web Monetization API, and recently Web3.
 Likes eating sushi and playing Neuroshima Hex.

 Photo: https://end3r.com/img/andrzej-mazur.png (800px x 800px, 215 kb)